yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the Select Azure Template window, Visual Studio Templates has been selected in the Show templates from this location drop-down list, the Blank Template option is selected and highlighted, and Next is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image23.png "Blank Template selection")

-3. In the Solution Explorer window, open the azuredeploy.json file by double-clicking it.
+3. In the Solution Explorer window, open the azuredeploy.json file by double-clicking it

     ![In the Solution Explorer window, azuredeploy.json is highlighted under TailspinToys.AzureResourceTemplate.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image24.png "Selecting the azuredeploy.json file")

 4. Then, probably on the left side of the Visual Studio window, open the window called JSON Outline.
-It will look like this screen shot.
+It will look like this screen shot

     ![The screenshot of the JSON Outline window depicts the following: parameters (0), variables (0), resources (0), and outputs (0).](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image25.png "JSON Outline window")